MobileTeleSystems/botview/README.md

 - `-e BOTVIEW_BLOCK_MEDIA=true` - Block loading of media files to improve performance, default true.

-- `-e BOTVIEW_BLOCK_URLS="https://an.yandex.ru, https://mc.yandex.ru"` - Comma or space separated list of URL prefixes to block (uses startsWith matching), default blocks Yandex analytics.
+- `-e BOTVIEW_BLOCK_URLS="https://an.yandex.ru, https://mc.yandex.ru"` - Comma or space separated list of URL prefixes to block (uses startsWith matching), by default blocks Yandex analytics.
   Example: `"https://google-analytics.com,https://facebook.com/tr"` will block all requests starting with these URLs.
-  Set to empty string `""` to disable default blocking.
+  Set to an empty string `""` to disable default blocking.

-- `-e BOTVIEW_BLOCK_URLS_REGEX=""` - Comma or space separated list of regular expressions to block URLs, default empty.
+- `-e BOTVIEW_BLOCK_URLS_REGEX=""` - Comma or space separated list of regular expressions to block URLs, default is empty.
   Example: `".*\.ads\..*,.*tracking.*"` will block URLs containing ".ads." or "tracking" anywhere in the URL.

 - `-e BOTVIEW_LOG_LEVEL=info` - Log level for the application, default "info".